A warming Lebanese lemon lentil soup (adas bi hamod) made with lentils and silverbeet in a lemony broth. This is a vegan and gluten-free soup.

 Lemon juice should be freshly squeezed it is one of the main flavorings of this.

-Salt my go-to is Himalayan salt (affiliate link) as a little goes a long way and it has many health benefits too.
+Salt my go-to is Himalayan salt as a little goes a long way.

 🔪Step-By-Step Guide